jruels/az-databricks-adf/Day2/Lab5.md

 ### **Part 5: Build the Pipeline**

 1. Create a new **Pipeline** and drag the `TransformDataFlow` onto the canvas.
-2. Configure the pipeline parameters (e.g., file paths, year).
-3. Validate the pipeline to ensure there are no errors.
+2. Validate the pipeline to ensure there are no errors.
+3. Click Publish All

 ---

 ### **Part 6: Run, Monitor, and Verify**

 #### 1. **Run the Pipeline**
-1. Trigger the pipeline with **Trigger Now**.
+1. Trigger the pipeline by clicking **+ Add Trigger** -> **Trigger Now**.
 2. Monitor the run in the **Monitor** tab.

 #### 2. **Verify the Data**
+1. Open the `analytics` database using pgAdmin 4 or a PostgresSQL admin tool of choice
+2. Open the query tool then,
-1. Query the `transformed_data` table in PostgreSQL to verify the results:
+3. Query the `transformed_data` table in PostgreSQL to verify the results:
    ```sql
    SELECT * FROM transformed_data;
    ```